dspavankumar/keras-kaldi/README.md

 ##Acknowledgements

-Thanks Ram, Naresh, Tejas and Veera for suggesting improvements and debugging.
+Thanks to Dan Povey, Ram Sundaram, Naresh Kumar, Tejas Godambe and Veera Raghavendra for suggesting improvements and debugging.

 ## License